mpramodkumar/mock-bcts/README.md

 ### Testing

-We would be following Test-driven-development (TDD) / Behaviour-driven-developement (BDD) for this projects.
+We would be following Test-driven-development (TDD) / Behaviour-driven-developement (BDD) for this project using Nightwatch

+Refer (here)[https://blog.risingstack.com/end-to-end-testing-with-nightwatch-js-node-js-at-scale/] to know more about Node Js end-to-end testing with Nightwatch.

 The test scripts will be placed in __tests__ folder

 #### Pre-requisties